cbwomack/Emulator_Training_Data/README.md

 There are also notebooks for the supplemental material that start with the prefix "SI".
 The "utils" files contain various helper functions that are necessary for experiments, plotting, etc.

+## Data
+Data required to run FaIR is uploaded here under /data/FaIR/, while MESM output data will be uploaded to Zenodo for publication as the files are larger than recommended to upload on github.